 Pediatric Urgent Care Fellowship

-We are proud to offer a new Pediatric Urgent Care Fellowship for the academic year 2018-2019 in Phoenix, Arizona.
+Commencing from AY 2018-2019, we are proud to offer a new Pediatric Urgent Care Fellowship Program in Phoenix, Arizona.
 Given the increasing number of pediatric urgent care centers nationally, most pediatric residents graduate without adequate exposure to the urgent care experience and the career opportunities that it offers.
 This is the perfect opportunity for someone interested in acute care pediatrics including procedures but not the high acuity and complicated patients of a pediatric emergency room.

 The Fellowship is anticipated to produce well-trained urgent care physicians for whom the demand is expected to increase both internally and externally.
 We hope to hire as many as possible with a competitive compensation package that recognizes the formal urgent care training and experience upon completion of fellowship.